skye2k2/projects/README.md

 # Historical timeline of Clif's projects

 in reverse-chronological order (Christmas at the top).
-A high-level overview of past projects, where each entry can be expanded for additional detail.
+A high-level overview of past projects, where entries can be expanded for additional detail.

 <!---